diegovillatoromx/Incremental_ETL_Pipeline/README.md

    ```bash
    ssh -T git@github.com
    ```
    You should see a success message indicating that you've successfully authenticated with GitHub.
 7. Clone a GitHub repository: In your Cloud9 environment, navigate to the directory where you want to clone the GitHub repository.
 Run the following command to clone the repository:
    ```bash
    git clone git@github.com:username/repository.git
    ```
-Replace username with your GitHub username and repository with the name of the repository you want to clone
+   Replace username with your GitHub username and repository with the name of the repository you want to clone.
 ## Contribution
   1. Focus changes on spec ific improvements.
   2. Follow project's coding style.